 1. Mobile Apps

-Version 2.0 will focus more on the mobile application development.
+Version 2.0 will focus more on mobile application development.
 It makes everything easy to handle and all challenges related to mobile such as performance, load, time addressed.

 2. Modular Approach

 Various modules remove from the Angular’s cores that result in better performance.
 These will find their way to the ever-growing Angular’s ecosystem of modules.
 It means that you will be able to choose the parts that you need accordingly.

 3. Modern Interface